Skip to Content

 Description

-The signer binds the amount and the current charge_nonce into the EIP-191 digest, and the request body carries that same amount.
 A successful call advances the on-chain period clock; last_charged_at and next_charge_at are updated by the indexer once the transaction confirms.

 Headers